Defining your priority is a must to maintain that fragile work/life balance that comes with working from home.

 I stick to my schedule so that I can attend to my personal and business goals.
 That way, I get to take care of my family and at the same time, experience fulfillment as my work-from-home career moves forward.

 Here’s another perspective when it comes to defining priorities.
 Allow me to quote something that my sister-in-law shared with me.
 Her name is Cairyn and she has been vital to my work-from-home success – giving me tips here and there.
 She is a lot younger than me but I found her to be quite knowledgeable when it comes to building an online career.

 I’d like to share with you 5 of the things that help Cairyn achieve a work/life balance.

 Tip 1: Scheduling around priorities.
 Family comes first.

 Business success is something all of us are striving for, myself included, but achieving this goal is impossible without a balance at home and work.
 Working at home is easier once I ironed out the snags that typically get in the way of productivity.
 By creating a simple system, the balance of time between my family, social life and business is a no-brainer.

 Tip 2: Order “Business to Do’s” based on client needs.

-Messages on the office phone, cluttered e-mail accounts and the ever present need to always organize and re-organize the office can get in the way of business basics.
-I have several software productivity applicationsthat takes care of these things for me.
+Messages on the office phone, cluttered e-mail accounts, and the ever-present need to always organize and re-organize the office can get in the way of business basics.
+I have several software productivity applications that take care of these things for me.
 I structure what I do around this and I owe the late Steve Jobs a lot for creating the whole Apple line of products.
-These gadgets may worth the investment but they simply make everything done faster and more efficient.
+These gadgets may be worth the investment but they simply make everything done faster and more efficient.
 Remember, the success of your business depends on the satisfaction of your clients.
-So if you’ll need to spend on something for your personal growth, knowledge and technology to help you get the job done and make your clients satisfies, I recommend you to get started with it right away.
+So if you’ll need to spend on something for your personal growth, knowledge, and technology to help you get the job done and make your clients satisfies, I recommend you to get started with it right away.